son-ha-264/Logistic-Regression-with-Titanic-Dataset/README.md

 The dataset in question in question is the famous [Titanic dataset](https://www.kaggle.com/c/titanic/overview).
 We are going to perform some data preprocessing/cleaning and fit a Logistic Regression model to predict whether a passenger survivied the accident or not.
 Information on the dataset and the meaning of each variables can be found in the hyperlink

 This notebook use traditional statistical methods such as statistical tests, ANOVA table, AIC to find the correct variables for logistic regression.
-The link for the code can be found at... .
+The link for the code can be found [here](https://www.kaggle.com/sonha264/logistic-regression-titanic-dataset) .
 I choose R for this notebook instead of Python since R is more powerful when it comes to statistical analysis.

 ## 1. Load the dataset and some basic preprocessing